nstouls/plateformePC/README.md

  * docker start plateformeDB

- * sudo java -jar Plateforme-fat.jar
+ * sudo java -jar build/libs/Plateforme-fat.jar

 If Plateforme-fat.jar doesnt exist, it could be generated from the gradle script on a desktop computer :